Brazil: Attorney general of the National Treasury issues opinion so as to apply treaty provisions regarding the payment of service fees

+On December 21 2013, the National Treasury's Attorney General's Office (PGFN) published Opinion No. 2363/2013, through which it formalised a new understanding regarding the incidence of withholding income tax on remittances to non-residents regarding the payment of services rendered without transfer of technology, in cases where the beneficiary of the payment is resident in a jurisdiction with which Brazil has concluded a double tax treaty (DTT).
 Until publication of the new opinion, both the PGFN and the Federal Revenue (RFB) had the understanding that such payments should not be classified under Article 7 of DTTs (business profits), but rather under Article 21 or 22 (other income), in which case such income would also be subject to withholding tax (WHT) at 15% according to Brazilian domestic tax law, since Article 21/22 of DTTs signed by Brazil allow for taxation in both states.
 This understanding was strongly criticised by taxpayers and scholars.

 In May 2012, the Superior Court of Justice (STJ) unanimously decided against the levy of WHT on service fees remitted by a Brazilian source to foreign service providers located in countries with which Brazil signed DTTs.
 The court held that the tax authorities' understanding of the term "business profits" was too restricted, and that it in fact encompasses a company's main and ancillary activities, which would include income (and its related profit) received from the supply of services.